-Potential Causes of Baltimore Bridge Collapse from a Structural Engineering Perspective
+Potential Causes of Baltimore Bridge Collapse From a Structural Engineering Perspective

 This article originally appeared on Northeastern Global News.
 It was published by Tanner Stening.
 Main photo: A cargo ship is shown after running into and collapsing the Francis Scott Key Bridge on March 26, 2024 in Baltimore, Maryland.
 (Photo by Rob Carr/Getty Images)